 Fundbox provides loans to small business owners who are waiting for outstanding invoices and have short-term cash flow gaps.
-The Company was founded in 2013 by Eyal Shinar, Yuval Ariav and Tomer Michaeli, and is based in San Francisco, California.
+The Company was founded in 2013 by Eyal Shinar, Yuval Ariav, and Tomer Michaeli, and is based in San Francisco, California.
 Fundbox is a BBB accredited business with an A rating.

 Fundbox charges transaction and advance fees on its loans.
 The advance fees are determined by the size of the loan and creditworthiness of the business and its clients.
 For example, clearing a $1,000 invoice will cost between $60 in fees over 12 weeks, an equivalent of approximately 24% APR.
-The principal and the fees are generally paid across 12 equal weekly payments, although business owners can pay early and save on fees without penalty.
+The principal and the fees are generally paid in 12 equal weekly payments, although business owners can pay early and save on fees without penalty.

-Fundbox currently operates in all 50..
+Fundbox currently operates in all 50.